Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 2. Upload the app-tier folder to the S3 bucket that you created in part 0.
 <img src="vpc/add app folder in S3 bucket.png" alt="upload folder to s3" width="600"/>

-3. Go back to your **SSM session** for the App Instance.
+3. Go back to the App Instance's SSM session to install the necessary software components to run the backend application
-- Here we’ll install the software needed to run the backend application.
+- Installing Dependencies

 a.
 Install NVM (Node Version Manager):NVM lets us install and switch between different Node.js versions.
 ```